Chicken Dishes

 Mamma Mia !
 Those were the days !

 I hope you enjoy my Chicken Cacciatore dish and story.
-Please check out Chef Bari on Facebook and be sure to buy my published cookbook, Canadian Recipes of the Great White North.
+Please check out my published cookbook, Canadian Recipes of the Great White North.
 It would sure help me out.

 Chef Bari